based-ghost/react-functional-select/README.md

 - Extensible styling API with [`styled-components`](https://github.com/styled-components/styled-components)
 - Opt-in properties to make the component fully accessible
 - Effortlessly scroll, filter, and key through datasets numbering in the tens of thousands via [`react-window`](https://github.com/bvaughn/react-window) + performance conscious code
+- Async mode for fetching dynamic options from a remote server using the search input value (starting in `v2.1.0`)

 <strong>Peer dependencies:</strong>